 Joni got depressed, had suicidal thoughts, was angry, and questioned God.
-Despite her condition, God blessed Joni with her husband Ken.
-At one point, Joni told her husband he is free to leave her and find someone else.
+Despite her condition, God blessed Joni with her husband, Ken.
+At one point, Joni told her husband he was free to leave her and find someone else.

 She wanted Ken to have a normal life without the burden of taking care of someone like her for life.
 But Ken loved her unconditionally.
 Together, God filled their life with joy amid physical pain.

 Every morning she wakes up, Joni calls on God, “Jesus, I can’t do this thing called life.
 Please help me, please show up, give me your smile, give me your strength as I can’t make it through the day.”

 Her quadriplegia caused her unimaginable chronic pain.
 She also had Stage 3 breast cancer.

 Pain is Joni Eareckson Tada’s constant companion.
 However, she chooses to embrace it and focus on God’s goodness.